Thunderstorm Warning: GMet Lists Areas Likely to Face Downpours Today, June 3

 GMet has advised the general public to stay updated with subsequent weather forecasts to monitor the progression of the rainstorm and take necessary precautions.

-Read the X post below:
+Read the X post by GMet about the weather conditions on June 3, 2026, below:

-Bridge in Wa collapse after heavy rains
+Bridge in Wa collapses after heavy rains

-The severe structural failure occurred following a violent, prolonged downpour, which triggered flash floods that violently breached and collapsed the local community bridge.
+The severe structural failure occurred following a violent, prolonged downpour, which triggered flash floods that violently breached and collapsed the community bridge.

 Source: YEN.com.gh